phetsims/phet-info/doc/phet-software-design-patterns.md

 Creating and using mixins and traits will look similar.
 Both will have
   - A `mixInto` method that is called on the class using the mixin/trait.
   - An `initialize{{Name}}` method that will be called in the constructor of the class using the mixin/trait.
+  - If necessary, the mixin/trait should have a `dispose{{Name}}` method that handles disposal, to be called by the type using the mixin/trait when it is disposed.
+Method should not be named `dispose` to avoid overriding the `dispose` method of the mixing type.
   - The class using the mixin/trait will have `@mixes {{Name}}` annotation at the constructor.

 The only difference is traits should have assertions in the `mixInto` method to verify the class and requirements.

 <details><summary>Trait Example</summary>